datatrans/docs.pci-proxy.com/get_started.md

+## 3. Choose your API:

+Once you logged in and set your password, you have to generate a security sign:

+1. Web Service (XML, SOAP, JSON, etc.)

+2. Web Application

+3. Choose between Static Sign 1 (X-CC-SIGN) and Dynamic Sign 2 (SHA HASH)

+4. Generate new sign or salt

+5. Click on Update

+---

-## 3. Add a Channel or Third Party to your Sandbox
+## 4. Add a Channel or Third Party to your Sandbox

 Before you can collect or extract cardholder data, you will need to send us the following information to setup@pci-proxy.com: